 Some women experience bloating that makes them feel a little tighter at the waist, and it can be as early as the moment they get to know they are pregnant!
 While it is possible to start feeling bloated right during the first few weeks after your pregnancy is confirmed, it is not the same as showing your pregnancy bump.

-If you are pregnant for the first time, you will most likely start to show a baby bump as early as between the 12th and the 16th week of pregnancy.
+If you are pregnant for the first time, you will most likely start to show a baby bump as early as between the 16th and 20th week of pregnancy.
 If you have been through earlier pregnancies, you may start to show earlier than the first time moms.
-As you already have been pregnant earlier, the muscles in your uterine area and your abdomen will already be stretched, making you show earlier than moms who are being pregnant for the first time.
+As you already have been pregnant earlier, the muscles in your uterine area and your abdomen will already be stretched, making you show earlier than moms who are pregnant for the first time.

 One reason that could make you start showing your baby bump earlier than others is if you are carrying twins, triplets or multiples.
 In that case, you will start to show sooner than mothers who are carrying single babies.

 Sometimes, the size of your unborn baby will also determine how early or late you start showing in your pregnancy.
 If your unborn baby is smaller than usual, you will start to show late in your pregnancy.
 On the other hand, if you have a larger baby who is bigger than other unborn babies, you may start to show your baby bump earlier than other women who are pregnant.